Turok: Dinosaur Hunter: Gameplay

 One of the player's main objectives is to find pieces of a relic known as the Chronoscepter; there is one piece on each level.
 In exploring the levels the player fights various enemies such as poachers, gunmen, indigenous warriors, dinosaurs, demons, and insects.
 Turok features 13 weapons plus the Chronoscepter, ranging from a knife and bow to high tech weaponry.
 All weapons except the knife require ammunition, which is dropped by dead enemies or picked up in the levels.
 Enemies and boss characters have multiple death animations depending on what body region the player shot.
 Because items dropped by fallen enemies rapidly disappear, players must engage foes from close range.

 The player character's health is shown as a number at the bottom of the screen.
-When the player is at full health, the meter reads 100, while dropping to 0 subtracts one life.
+When the player is at full health, the meter reads 100, while dropping to 0 subtracts one life, and losing the last life ends the game.
 Gathering "life force" points scattered across the levels increases the player's life count by one for every 100 points accumulated.
-Players restore their health by picking up powerups, which can increase their health above full.
+Players restore health by picking up powerups, which can increase health above full.
 Players may also gain health points by shooting deer or non-threatening wildlife.